grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ### kubernetes block

 You can use the `kubernetes` block to load balance across the pods of a Kubernetes service.
 The Agent will be notified by the Kubernetes API whenever a new pod is added or removed from the service.
+The `kubernetes` resolver has a much faster response time than the `dns` resolver, because it doesn't require polling.

 The following arguments are supported: